 Materials: Teams MUST bring a writing instrument.
-Teams may also bring 2 calculators of any sort, tape measures, rulers, and/or protractors.
+Teams may also bring 2 calculators of any sort, tape measures, templates, rulers, and/or protractors.
 Teams may also bring one 3-ring binder (any size) of any information they choose.
 Information in the binder MUST be attached to the rings or it will not be allowed.

 Event Leaders will provide all testing equipment and materials required to complete the test, the Laser Shoot Surface, laser, and mirrors/barricade, the official test and answer sheet.